 If you want to follow along and start pulling your best sellers rank data for your products inside Google Sheets, read the getting started guide to start the right way and to get familiar with the setup and installation.

-The methods described in this article assumes you have:
+The methods described in this article to import your Amazon BSR assumes you have: